xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 The navigation component includes a Gradle plugin which has a pretty self-explanatory name: [Safe Args](https://developer.android.com/guide/navigation/navigation-pass-data#Safe-args).
 That's really good because you can share arguments in a safe way and you don't have to care about the ugly key-value bundle used up until now.

-Although I mentioned that sharing data in that way is good, we found that sharing data between different nested graphs is neither good nor safe.
+Although I mentioned that sharing data in that way is good, we found that sharing data among nested graphs is not safe yet, since we have to declare these arguments and if we forget the app crashes in runtime.
-If you want to do that, you'll have to declare the arguments manually in the graph's XML file, and if you ever happen to forget it, the app will end up crashing.
-The plugin should be checking for this but it currently doesn't.
+This is something likely to improve in future version.

 ### Debug and test your app

 The navigation component is also a very useful asset when it comes to **debugging** and testing work in progress (WIP) features easily in your app.
-We found an interesting approach that proved to work very well for us:
-Suppose you are working on a feature in some internal screen.
-When you run the application you have to navigate through the app to open the screen and test your progress in that feature.
-We realized that we were wasting a lot of time navigating inside the app to test how our new internal screen looks.
-If you use this library, you can change the `startDestination` property to be your WIP screen and if your screen does contain an argument, don't forget to declare default values in your navigation graph.
+It let us start the app in a particular screen and this is useful during development because we don't even need to navigate manually.
+In order to launch a particular screen we change the `startDestination` property and set up its default arguments in the navigation graph if needed.
 This way, when you run the app for the next time, this internal screen will be opened right away, awesome right?
 On the other hand, debugging the graph status is a bit hard, not being able to know what's the current graph path.
 To solve this issue we created a cool tool to log the current path, which I'll introduce in the next post.